abubakardev0/todolist/README.md

 ### Demo

-Getting started with Todlist is as simple as visiting https://nextjs.org/learn .
+Getting started with Todlist is as simple as visiting https://todolist-seven-rosy.vercel.app/.

 <br/>

 ### Getting Started

 #### Installation

+First create .env file and add REDIS_URL=your_url

 - cd todolist